manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 you will need to define sets of valid characters and folding rules for all of them what can be quite a laborious task.
-We have performed this task for you by preparing default charset tables, non-cjk and cjk, that comprise non-cjk and cjk-languages respectively.
+We have performed this task for you by preparing default charset tables, non_cjk and cjk, that comprise non-cjk and cjk-languages respectively.
 These charsets should be sufficient to use in most cases.

 The languages that are currently NOT supported: